AchantaKrishnaPranav2/boron_website/README.md

 # Elemental Explorer
 It is an website about three elements Boron, Potassium and Krypton .
-This website was made as part of the course CH2160 (Material Science for Chemical engineering)
+This website was made as part of a Group project  of the course CH2160 (Material Science for Chemical engineering)

 ## Features

+- Multiple pages for different properties
 - Atomic data, physical properties, and scientific context
 - Interactive **matplotlib** graphs (e.g., vapor pressure, thermal conductivity)
 - Historical timelines with images of key scientists